 Get Fresh Air.

 It’s no secret that getting outdoors is great for wellbeing.
 Immersing ourselves in nature is proven to make us feel more relaxed, improves our energy level, tops up our vitamin D and boosts our mood.
-If you are feeling isolated why not go on a bike ride with a friend, or a walk and a catch up.
-You can still keep your distance and chat as normal.
+If you are feeling isolated why not go on a bike ride or a walk.

 If you are stuck at home but feeling fine, it’s the perfect time to get creative.
 Is there something arty that you’ve always wanted to try?
 Crack open the paints, grab your pencils and spend some time getting imaginative.
 It’s calming, it’ll make you feel great and you’ll have something original to show for it at the end.